Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

 _SWS   7.4.3           Use as needed; power management specific; this may
                        require specification changes for use on arm64.

-_UID   6.1.12          Recommended for distinguishing devices of the same
+_UID   6.1.12          Recommended for distinguishing devices of the woke same
                        class; define it if at all possible.
 ===== ================ ========================================================